 At an individual level, an employee considers many factors when deciding whether to stay with a current employer or leave for greener pastures.
 Although it may seem logical that swanky work spaces or generous perks would tip the scales, employees generally have much more basic wants, and the reasons they stay at a job are not always the same reasons they have for leaving.
 Many of these factors can be addressed with more effective talent management.

-Search Status: Employer Perception vs. Employee Reality
+Search Status: Employee Reality vs. Employer Perception